-- Abnormal development and growth of cells of the cervix (cervical dysplasia).
+- Abnormal cells on the surface of the cervix (cervical dysplasia).
 Early research shows that taking indole-3-carbinol by mouth helps treat cervical dysplasia.

-- Recurrent respiratory papillomatosis.
-There is some evidence that long-term use of indole-3-carbinol might reduce tumor (papilloma) growth in people with recurrent respiratory papillomatosis.
+- Small, wart-like growths caused by HPV that usually affect the voice box (recurrent respiratory papillomatosis).
+There is some evidence that long-term use of indole-3-carbinol might reduce the wart-like growths in people with recurrent respiratory papillomatosis.

-- Systemic lupus erythematosus (SLE).
-Early research shows that taking indole-3-carbinol by mouth does not significantly improve symptoms of systemic lupus erythematosus.
+- An autoimmune disease that causes widespread swelling (systemic lupus erythematosus or SLE).
+Early research shows that taking indole-3-carbinol by mouth does not improve symptoms of SLE.

 - Preventing breast cancer, colon cancer, and other types of cancer.

 In higher doses, indole-3-carbinol can cause balance problems, tremor, and nausea.

 In higher doses, indole-3-carbinol can cause balance problems, tremor, and nausea.
 Pregnancy and breast-feeding: There isn't enough reliable information to know if indole-3-carbinol is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Children: Indole-3-carbinol is POSSIBLY SAFE for children when taken by mouth as a medicine under proper medical supervision.
 Doses of 6-17 mg/kg body weight have been safely used in children and teenagers for 12-76 months.

 Bleeding conditions: Indole-3-carbinol might slow blood clotting.
 In theory, taking indole-3-carbinol might increase the risk of bleeding in people with bleeding disorders.